 - P1 status degree objective is academic or professional doctorate, but student has not been advanced to candidacy. - P2 status degree objective is academic or professional doctorate, and student has advanced to candidacy (students can maintain P2 status for up to 9 quarters). - P3 status is assigned after 9 registered quarters as P2 status.
-Once P3 status has been assigned by the Office of the Registrar, a student is not eligible for fellowship support, but may apply for extramural funding and employment. - These class level designations are of particular importance because they are used by the Graduate Division to determine eligibility for financial support.
+Once P3 status has been assigned by the Office of the Registrar, a student is not eligible for fellowship support, but may apply for extramural funding and employment. - These class level designations not used as much anymore, now time-to-advance or time-to-degree is the standard for whether a student is in good standing and eligible for funding.

-After advancing to candidacy (P2 status), students have 3 years (9 quarters) to complete their degree.
-If they do not file their dissertations by the end of the 9th quarter, they will be converted to P3 status in the 10th quarter.
+After advancing to candidacy (P2 status), non-resident students have 3 years (9 quarters) to complete their degree while receiving a non-resident supplemental tuition waiver.